-From Chains, workspace owners can create and manage linear sequences of tasks—known as chains—to automate workflows in the Workiva platform and across other data sources.
+From Chain Builder, workspace owners can create and manage linear sequences of tasks—known as chains—to automate workflows in the Workiva platform and across other data sources.
 For example, you can create a chain to automatically refresh financial information from a data source in a table, and then push that data to another data source to generate a report.

 Step 1.
-Create a Workiva Connector
+Create a Workiva connector

 To enable chains to interact with spreadsheets, tables, and queries in the Workiva platform, configure a Workiva connector.